saucelabs/sauce-docs/docs/secure-connections/sauce-connect/advanced/specifications.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If you're a security or network administrator, you may find it useful to review the Sauce Connect Proxy™ specifications to better evaluate its security.
+If you're a security or network administrator, you may find it useful to review the Sauce Connect Proxy specifications to better evaluate its security.

 ## What You'll Need
 - Have a working understanding of [Sauce Connect Proxy architecture](/secure-connections/sauce-connect/advanced/architecture).